 ISPs can forbid certain activities if they violate their Terms of Service.
 This includes unlawful file sharing, accessing blocked material, or infringing on copyright regulations.
 If users breach these rules, the ISP can deliver a warning or suspend the user’s service.

-In some places, laws demand ISPs to observe or block a certain traffic class.
-It sometimes involves the usage of a VPN.
+In some places, laws demand ISPs observe or block a certain traffic class, which sometimes involves using a VPN.
 This practice is common in countries with stringent web censorship or monitoring activities.
 ISPs might follow these statutes, leading to prohibitions or obstruction of VPNs.

 Round-up: How Much Online Privacy Do You Have?